mdub/another_enum/README.md

     Colour.all          #=> [Colour.red, Colour.green, Colour.blue]
     Colour.codes        #=> ["red", "green", "blue"]

-`EnumeratedType.define` takes a block, which can be used to define methods on the singleton values, e.g.
+`AnotherEnum.define` takes a block, which can be used to define methods on the singleton values, e.g.

-    class CreditCardType < EnumeratedType
+    class CreditCardType < AnotherEnum

       define :visa do